Transient Absorption Spectroscopy of NbOI$_2$

-In summary, our transient absorption measurements uncovered key aspects of the photoexcited-state dynamics in NbOI$_2$.
+In summary, our transient absorption measurements revealed key aspects of the photocarrier dynamics in NbOI$_2$.
 The excitonic resonance near 2.34 eV exhibits pronounced transient absorption due to photocarrier-induced energy renormalization and saturation effects.
 We deduced an exciton lifetime on the order of several 10's of picosecond.
-The observed density-dependent exciton recombination is consistent with exciton–exciton annihilation.
+The observed density-dependent exciton recombination is consistent with exciton–exciton annihilation and defect-assisted Auger recombination.
 The in-plane anisotropy of the transient response reflects the intrinsic polar symmetry of NbOI$_2$ and its strongly directional optical coupling.
 These findings reveal the microscopic processes governing exciton relaxation and interaction in this emerging ferroelectric semiconductor and provide a foundation for developing ultrafast, polarization-sensitive optoelectronic and quantum devices based on van der Waals ferroelectric semiconductors.

 \begin{acknowledgement}

 This work was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award \# DE-SC0020995.

 \end{acknowledgement}